BitCurator/bitcurator-redact-pdf/README.md

 1. Check your version of Java.
 At least Java 8 (v1.8) is recommended:
     ```
     $ java -version
     ```
+1. Make sure you're in the directory noted in step 7 above (the following command assumes you cloned the repositories into your home directory; modify as required:
+    ```
+    $ cd ~/bitcurator-redact-pdf/build/libs
+    ```
 1. Run Java, using the `-jar` option:
     ```